Tucson Water Maintenance Division

 You are encouraged to print this bulletin because it contains important dates and information that will not be available online once this position closes.

-Applicants who meet the minimum qualifications will be evaluated on the education and work experience in their employment profile and the responses to their supplemental questions.
-The highest scoring applicants will then be invited to participate in an in-person oral board interview.
+Applicants who meet the minimum qualifications will be evaluated on the education and work experience in their employment profiles and the responses to their supplemental questions.
+The highest scoring applicants will then be invited to participate in an in-person Oral Board Interview.

 Veterans, Native American, or Disability preference points will be added to the final score for those that are placed on the Civil Service Employment List.
-If you qualify for preference points as outlined in the Employment Profile you must upload your documentation as part of the application process.
-Or, email your documentation to Roxie.Escarcega@tucsonaz.gov.
-The DD 214 must be a copy that indicates characterization of service.
+If you qualify for preference points as outlined in the Employment Profile, you must upload your documentation as part of the application process or email it to Jocelyn.Maez@tucsonaz.gov.
+The DD 214 must be a member 2 copy that indicates characterization of service.

-If you are in need of an Americans with Disabilities Act-related accommodation during the testing process, please contact Roxie.Escarcega@tucsonaz.gov at least 48 hours prior to the evaluation.
+If you are in need of Americans with Disabilities Act-related accommodation during the testing process, please contact Jocelyn D. Maez at 520.837.2113 at least 48 hours prior to the evaluation.

 To ensure accurate payroll information for tax purposes, the successful candidate will need to provide their original Social Security Card or original letter from the Social Security Administration with their social security number prior to beginning work with the City of Tucson.